 It’s important to remain active, particularly in later years but any sport has the capacity to be detrimental to your bank balance.
-Cost of equipment, in certain instances, has risen exponentially with racket sports being a perfect example.
+The cost of equipment, in certain instances, has risen exponentially with racket sports being a perfect example.
 Do you fancy dusting off those old cricket boots and joining your local village club?
 It’s not uncommon for the higher value cricket bats to set you back £200.00 or more.

-Golf can be equally expensive but only if you are aiming for that high end driver, putter and every club in between.
+Golf can be equally expensive but only if you are aiming for that high-end driver, putter, and every club in between.
 Many who start out in recreational sport fall into the trap of purchasing expensive equipment which subsequently sees out its days festering in a corner of the garage.
 They’re known as the ‘all the gear, no idea brigade’ but there’s no reason to join that particular club.

 Guarding Your Bankroll

 If you know how to play poker or any other card or casino game, there is a vast set of opportunities to test your skills online.
 Enjoying a few hands of Texas Hold’Em, Omaha or any other version of the game can be a perfect hobby.
 As long as you meet the age for legal gambling requirements, there are no barriers; all that’s needed is the skill to outwit your opponents and scoop the prize pot.

 Poker can be great fun, mentally stimulating and for some, it can also be financially rewarding but there is the scope to take things too far.
 Like all types of casino play or sports betting, it can be tempting to chase your losses and keep playing when it’s just not your day.